St. Petersburg Child Support Lawyer

 How is Child Support Determined in Florida?

 Child support goes hand-in-hand with child custody.
 Child support is a court-ordered financial obligation, usually assigned to a non-custodial parent, to support and care for a child as he or she matures.
 The amount of child support a parent is required to pay is determined primarily by a statutory formula based on the income of both parents, the amount of overnights the child spends with each parent and the needs of the child.
-Emerson Law can assign a dedicated family lawyer to help you understand and anticipate obligations regarding child support, so you can make informed decisions as we move forward.
+Emerson & Valentine, P.A. can assign a dedicated family lawyer to help you understand and anticipate obligations regarding child support, so you can make informed decisions as we move forward.

 When Do Child Support Payments End?